Sewmi1216/ADHD_EEG/README.md

    * Baseline correction
    * Epoch segmentation (1.5s trials)

-For our analysis, out of the 56 EEG channels, we selected most relevant 15 channels.
+For our analysis, out of the 56 EEG channels, we selected the most relevant 15 channels.

 2. **Feature Extraction**